smart-spectral-matching/ssm-ui-catalog/README.md

 ## Building with Docker

-You can either use the `docker-compose.yml` file provided, i.e. `docker-compose up -d`, or build images yourself from `Dockerfile.node` .
+You can either use the `docker-compose.yml` file provided, i.e. `docker-compose up -d --build` , or build images yourself from `Dockerfile.node` .

 Note: Running from docker-compose will use `node_modules` and `build` as volumes, use `docker-compose down` with the `-v` flag to get rid of them.